Simon-He95/fast-create-variable/README.md

 - [Sponsor](https://github.com/Simon-He95/sponsor) me by wechat or alipay, and I will give you more permissions and time to use your GitHub account
 - For users who haven't experienced it yet, you can find me on [discord](https://discord.gg/acz4n2jx2v) to get a one-month free experience qualification.
-- Current plan 15Yuan/month, 150Yuan/year
+- Current plan 15 Yuan/month, 150 Yuan/year
 - Any `bug` or `suggestion` on the plugin can be communicated on `discord`, or add me wx: `simon_he95`, pull you into the wx group
-- If your plugin has been activated and it doesn't work, you can try running the activation fast-create-variable command or restart vscode or cursor

 ## :coffee: